A Canal Walk in London

-Any good day of touring should start with a solid English breakfast, and Mel and I found our bangers and mash (substitute bangers with sautéed mushrooms for us!) at Speedy’s, which prides itself on being the café of Sherlock Holmes, since it is located beneath the fictional flat of the detective in the television series “Sherlock”.
+Any good day of touring in London should start with a solid English breakfast.
+We found our bangers and mash at Speedy’s, which prides itself on being the café of Sherlock Holmes since it is located beneath the fictional flat of the detective in the television series “Sherlock”.

 Then we set out for the “real deal” and snapped a picture or two in front of 221B Baker Street in honor of Sherlock.
 Though the address is as fictional as the detective, the museum looks authentic enough and the gift shop is worth a stop.